12 Best Things To Do in Kuala Lumpur and Complete Guide

 No time to read this post on the best things to do in Kuala Lumpur now?
 Save this post for later!

-A pin on the best things to do in Kuala Lumpur, Malaysia with images of the Petronas Towers, Jaman Negara Mosque and the Batu Caves
+A pin on the best things to do in Kuala Lumpur Malaysia with images of the KL Tower, KL Forest Eco Park, Petronas Towers and Saloma Link Bridge

-A pin on the best things to do in Kuala Lumpur, Malaysia with an image of the Petronas Towers
+A pin on the best things to do in Kuala Lumpur Malaysia with an image from the top of KL Tower

 Contents

-I’ll kick off this guide to the best things to do in Kuala Lumpur with the Petronas Towers; the city’s most iconic symbol.
+Kicking off this guide to the best things to do in Kuala Lumpur is the Petronas Towers; the city’s most iconic symbol.

 Standing at 452m, the Petronas Towers are the world’s tallest twin towers and dominate the city skyline.
-The towers are joined by a double-decker sky bridge on the 41st and 42nd floors and on floor 86 you’ll find the observation deck (which is closed on Mondays).
+They’re joined by a double-decker sky bridge on the 41st and 42nd floors and on floor 86 you’ll find the observation deck (which is closed on Mondays).

 The Petronas Towers and surrounding skyscrapers lit up at night is one of the best things to see in Kuala Lumpur, Malaysia